syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 {% endtabs %}

 * HasUnsavedDrawnAnnotations

-The `HasUnsavedDrawnAnnotations` property notifies the users whether there are unsaved pen, polygon and polyline drawn in image editor
+The `HasUnsavedDrawnAnnotations` property notifies the users whether there are unsaved pen, polygon and polyline drawn in image editor.

 {% tabs %}